Ensuring workplace safety is paramount for high-risk sectors committed to workplace resilience and the well-being of their employees.

 Despite the designation of lost time in the calculation, OSHA does not use such terminology when referring to absenteeism because of injury or illness.

-The governmental body refers to lost time as a lost workday case.
-For recordkeeping purposes, the body advises that lost workday cases account for days away from work or days of restricted work activity beyond the date of the injury or onset of the illness.
+It refers to lost time as a lost workday case.
+For OSHA recordkeeping purposes, they advise that lost workday cases account for days away from work or days of restricted work activity beyond the date of the injury or onset of the illness.
 OSHA standards also advise that records exclude holidays, vacations, or other days an otherwise healthy employee would not work.

 The LTIR does not assess the gravity or severity of injuries nor the time lost because of each injury.
 The primary purpose of the metric is to calculate the number of lost time incidents per so many employees.